Hermsi1337/docker-varnish/README.md

 You can change this path by using the env `VARNISH_VCL_PATH`:
 `VARNISH_VCL_PATH=/custom/path/varnish.vcl`

+In case you want to run the varnishd without a vcl-file, you have to configure your backend manually.
+This is done by using the env `VARNISH_VCL_DEFAULT_BACKEND`:
+`VARNISH_VCL_DEFAULT_BACKEND=127.0.0.1:80`

 #### Cache size
 You can also modify the maximum cache size by env `VARNISH_RAM_STORAGE`, default is `128M`:   `VARNISH_RAM_STORAGE=1G`